oddbird/css-sandbox/src/layers/explainer.md

 @layer patterns url(system.css);
 @layer components url(library.css);

-/* un-layerd styles can appear anywhere */
+/* un-layerd styles can appear anywhere, */
+/* and have the highest cascade priority */

 @layer reset {
   /* authors can add to an existing layer */